akka/akka/akka-docs/scala/futures.rst

 Unlike a ``Future`` that is returned from an ``Actor``, this ``Future`` is properly typed, and we also avoid the overhead of managing an ``Actor``.

-You can also create already completed Futures using the ``Promise`` companion, which can be either successes:
+You can also create already completed Futures using the ``Future`` companion, which can be either successes:

 .. includecode:: code/docs/future/FutureDocSpec.scala
    :include: successful